As demanding as Pilates can be, Teresa brings out the joy of movement and the fun in trying something challenging.”

 Martha Graham Dancer Benefits From Pilates

-Teresa was first introduced to the Pilates method in 1985, when she started studying Pilates to augment her dance training.
-Teresa explains, “Dance, sports, and life in general is inherently asymmetrical.
+Teresa was first introduced to the Pilates method in 1985 as a professional dancer with the Martha Graham Dance Company.
+She studied Pilates to augment her dance training and for injury prevention.
+Teresa explains, “Dance, sports, and life, in general, is inherently asymmetrical.
 For instance, a dancer might have to do 8 leaps on the right leg and only 2 on the left.
 A dental hygienist at work or a golfer may routinely rotate only in one direction.
-This asymmetrical patterning, done repeatedly, creates muscle imbalances which need to be addressed.”
-Teresa credits Pilates with addressing those needs and providing her with a relatively injury free dance career.
+This asymmetrical patterning, done repeatedly, creates muscle imbalances that need to be addressed.”
+Teresa credits Pilates with addressing those needs and providing her with a relatively injury-free dance career.

-In 1994 Teresa retired from professional dance, earned her Master’s Degree in PT and began work as a licensed physical therapist in an outpatient orthopedic clinic.
-She routinely incorporated Pilates exercises into her patients’ rehab programs.
-This provided overwhelming insight and solid proof of the significant benefits of combining Pilates with physical therapy.
+In 1994 Teresa retired from professional dance, and with the encouragement and support of Marika Molnar PT of WestSide Dance Physical Therapy, earned her Master’s Degree in PT from the University of Pittsburgh, and began work as a licensed physical therapist in an outpatient orthopedic clinic in CA. She routinely incorporated Pilates exercises into her patients’ rehab programs.
+That experience provided overwhelming insight and solid proof of the significant benefits of combining Pilates with physical therapy.

-This motivated Teresa to become a certified Pilates practitioner and open her own practice.
+This motivated Teresa to become a certified Pilates practitioner and open her own blended PT/Pilates practice.
 With Teresa’s unique background, she is able to serve those who desire general conditioning, specific performance enhancement, as well as those with special physical needs.
+Her passion is supporting the active ager.

 Pilates for Bone Health

-Teresa’s interest in osteoporosis led her to be trained as a representative of American Bone Health.
-She volunteers her services by conducting community workshops to increase awareness of bone health.
+Teresa’s interest in osteoporosis led her to be trained by Sara Meeks in the Meeks Method of osteoporosis treatment and management for physical therapists.
+She serves as an ambassador for American Bone Health where she leads community workshops to increase awareness of bone health.
 She also offers Pilates Teacher Trainings in her unique method: BoneSmart Pilates®.
 Her method guides instructors of Pilates on how to work with their clients that have low bone density, to keep them safe and strong.
 Contact her to learn more about hosting a workshop.